Al0010/kucoin-exchange-api-python/README.md

 # HOW USE CORRECTLY KUCOIN EXCHANGE API WITH PYTHON

-# 1. Install Kucoin library:
+1. Install Kucoin library:

-pip install kucoin
+`pip install kucoin`

-# 2. Create your API and enter your credentials
+2. Create your API and enter your credentials.

-# 3. Disable the hash mark before print() to test the data
+3. Disable the hash mark before `print()` to test the data.

 The data you can manipulate with this scipt are: